oeco/oxpeckers/API.md

 The form to submit a story is automatically opened on clicking elements with `.submit-story` class.

-All the fields that are not "title" and "content" are stored on the post as custom field.
-If you can't see it, go to "Screen options" on the top right corner and enable "Custom fields".

 Example:

 ```
 <a href="#" class="submit-story">Submit a story</a>
 ```

+All the fields from the published post, except for "title" and "content", are stored as custom field.
+If you can't see it while editing the contributed post, go to "Screen options" on the top right corner and enable "Custom fields".